swiss-ssi-group/MattrGlobalAspNetCore/README.md

  - Install ngrok for the verifier application (npm)
  - Add the secrets to your configuration
  - Initialize your database
- - Start application using for example http:localhost:5000
+ - Start application using for example http://localhost:5000
  - Start ngrok using **ngrok http localhost:5000** (like above)
  - Copy the DID for the OIDC Issuer Credentials from the NationalDrivingLicense UI
- - Create a presentation Template in the BoInsurance (Use copied DID)
+ - Create a presentation template in the BoInsurance (Use copied DID)
- - Verify in the application
+ - Verify using the wallet and the application

 ## secrets